IDEA-Research/Rex-Thinker/README.md

 From the sorted list [Helmet 5, Helmet 1, Helmet 3, Helmet 2, Helmet 4, Helmet 6], the fourth helmet from the left is Helmet 2.

 # Summarize and Re-Check answer
-Let’s now recheck our answer and put ✅ for the target helmet and ❌ for others
+Let's now recheck our answer and put ✅ for the target helmet and ❌ for others
 - Helmet 5: It is the first helmet from left → ❌
 - Helmet 1: It is the second helmet from left → ❌
 - Helmet 3: It is the third helmet from left → ❌